INCEPTdk/adaptr/README.md

 in the scenario with no between-arm differences, corresponding to the Bayesian type 1 error rate.
-Trial specifications do not necessarily have to be calibrated, and simulations can be run directly using the `run_trials()` function covered below (or `run_trial()` for single simulations).
+Trial specifications do not necessarily have to be calibrated, and simulations can be run directly using the `run_trials()` function covered below (or `run_trial()` for a single simulation).

-Calibration of a trial specification is done using the `calibrate_trial()` function, which defaults to calibrate constant, symmetrical stopping rules for inferiority and superiority (expecting a trial specification with identical outcome in each arm), but can be used to calibrate any parameter in a trial specification towards any performance metric.
+Calibration of a trial specification is done using the `calibrate_trial()` function, which defaults to calibrate constant, symmetrical stopping rules for inferiority and superiority (expecting a trial specification with identical outcomes in each arm), but can be used to calibrate any parameter in a trial specification towards any performance metric.

 ``` r